stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 a.
 Modeling Your User Base
 ===========================

-The first question that we need to address is how we are going to model our users inside the Stormpath database.
+The first question that we need to address is how we are going to model our users inside Stormpath.
 User Accounts in Stormpath aren't directly associated with Applications, but only indirectly via **Directories** and also possibly **Groups**.

 All of your Accounts will have to be associated with at least one Directory resource, so we can start there.